ustropics/ustropics/README.rst

 Connecting to Project
 ######################

 Below are critical steps towards setting up and initializing the USTropics framework.
+There are some initial requirements for running this framework:

+* Python 3.7+
+* Ubuntu environment on Windows

 ****************
 Initial Startup